 Do a reverse image search to see if the images you have seen can be found elsewhere.

 What are your thoughts about diets?
-Were you surprised about how cheaply before and after pictures are available and how easy it is for a brand to have their product in one?
+Were you surprised about how cheap before and after pictures are available and how easy it is for a brand to have their product in one?
 Do comment and let me know below!

 Weight loss and Exercise Support